 From 1909 onwards, she made substantial improvements to the property including fencing the house and grounds, building new servants' quarters, coachmen quarters, laundry, and a butcher's shop.
 She arranged extensive planting of rhododendrons, camellias and a magnificent lily garden near the house.
 Alterations were made to the upstairs section of the house and an electric light plant was installed.
 She had tracks constructed through the property to drive around with her mother in a pony cart.
 Terraces were built in the front of the house so guests could be entertained outdoors on a sunny day.
 A new water scheme, higher up the creek, served the house and grounds.

 Harry Legg was employed by Miss Simson to do numerous tasks on the property.
-He kept a diary from
+He kept a diary from 1910 to 1914 and mentions Doongalla, the mansion, terracing, constructing tracks and other tasks.

-Frank Grumont and Doongalla Burning